scottadkin/node-utstats-2/README.md

 - Open command prompt in the folder.
 - Run the command **npm install** to install all the dependencies.
 - Open config.json, and change the mysql settings to match your mysql setup.
-- If you wish to use classic mode you must also fill in the **classic.mysql** variables to connect to your utstats database.
 - Also in config.json you will see the variable called **importInterval**, this will tell the importer how long to wait(in seconds) between looking for new logs to import.
 IF you set this to 0 the import will run once only.
 ![alt text](https://i.imgur.com/qcVGOvd.png "config.json image")
 - Now run the command **node install** this will create the database and all the tables needed by node utstats 2.